Mitsubishi J8M Shūsui

+The name Shūsui literally translates to "Autumn Water", but is used as a poetic term meaning "Sharp Sword" deriving from the swishing sound of a sword.

 Design and development

-The J8M1 was intended to be a licence-built copy of the Messerschmitt Me 163 Komet.
-Difficulties in shipping an example to Japan meant that the aircraft eventually had to be reverse-engineered from a flight operations manual and other limited documentation.
+The J8M1 was intended to be a licence-built copy of the Messerschmitt Me 163 Komet, but difficulties in shipping an example to Japan meant that the aircraft eventually had to be reverse-engineered from a flight operations manual and other limited documentation.
 A single prototype was tested before the end of World War II.